Compliance and ethics

 Covéa’s internal whistleblowing system

-Anyone (employee or third party) can use Covéa’s internal whistleblowing system to report:
+Anyone (employee or third party) can use Covéa's internal alert system to report illicit or unethical behavior they witness, such as:

-- Risks of serious violations of human rights, fundamental freedoms, health and safety or environmental protection.
+- Risks of serious violations of human rights, fundamental freedoms, the health and safety of individuals, and the environment, under the duty of vigilance.

-These violations must be directly connected to the Covéa Group’s activities.
+These facts must necessarily be directly related to Covéa Group's activities.

-Covéa has a secure platform for collecting and handling reports to ensure that the whistleblower’s identity remains confidential.
+Covéa has a secure platform for collecting and processing reports, which ensures the confidentiality of the identity of the whistleblower.

-Individuals can benefit from the status of whistleblower if they meet the conditions set out by law.
+Individuals can benefit from whistleblower status if they comply with the conditions provided by law.

 -